GCGSR

 We are not a shelter, we are not a sanctuary, and we are not professional trainers.
 We don’t have the resources to rehabilitate dogs with major behavior issues.
 We don’t take dogs with aggression issues, serious behavioral issues, or medical issues that are terminal, degenerative, incurable, or prohibitively expensive to treat or maintain.

-We have no Kennel or other Facility; all of our dogs are housed in volunteer foster homes.
+We have no kennel or other physical facility; all of our dogs are housed in volunteer foster homes.
 If we have no foster home available, we cannot take the dog, no matter how much we would like to.
 If an owner is willing to sign up as a volunteer and foster their dog until it is adopted, we can usually take the dog into the program.
 Alternatively, if an owner is willing to board the dog in a boarding kennel for a month, we can usually take the dog by the time the month is up.

 Foster homes are at a premium, and our mission is to save purebred German Shepherd Dogs; therefore, we rarely take German Shepherd mixes.
+There are just too many purebred German Shepherds in need of homes, and there are too many mixes, we're very sorry but we can't help them all.